top of page

 Holl's Swiss Chocolate at Capitol Market photo personal collection

-Round out your Charleston experience with a visit to Capitol Market.
-This market features indoor and outdoor vendors, including Holl's Swiss Chocolate, which features 32 chocolate varieties, and WV Marketplace, which sells locally made products.
+Round out your Charleston experience with a visit to the Capitol Market.
+This market features both indoor and outdoor vendors, including Holl's Swiss Chocolate, which offers 32 different chocolate varieties, and WV Marketplace, which sells locally made products.

 It's effortless to enjoy the outdoors in Charleston.
 It's doable whether you want to enjoy the Kanawha River or take a relaxing walk to unwind on a trail.
-Check out Kanawha State Forest's hiking trails for something more active.
-Depending on your time here, the New River Gorge National Park and Preserve is an hour's drive from Charleston.
+Explore Kanawha State Forest's hiking trails for an active adventure.
+Depending on your time here, head to the New River Gorge National Park and Preserve, an hour's drive from Charleston.

 J.Q.
 Dickinson salt photo personal collection